-The “ifdef”patch introduces three new commands to Mutt and allow you to share one config file between versions of Mutt that may have different features compiled in.
+The “ifdef” feature introduces three new commands to Mutt and allow you to share one config file between versions of Mutt that may have different features compiled in.

 ifdef symbol config-command [args...] # If a symbol is defined ifndef symbol config-command [args...] # If a symbol is not defined finish # Finish reading the current file

 A list of compile-time symbols can be seen in the output of the command

 (in the “ Compile options” section).

 # Example NeoMutt config file for the ifdef feature. # This feature introduces three useful commands which allow you to share # one config file between versions of Mutt that may have different # features compiled in. # ifdef symbol config-command [args...] # ifndef symbol config-command [args...] # finish # The 'ifdef' command tests whether Mutt understands the name of # a variable, function, command or compile-time symbol. # If it does, then it executes a config command. # The 'ifndef' command tests whether a symbol does NOT exist. # The 'finish' command tells Mutt to stop reading current config file. # If the 'trash' variable exists, set it. ifdef trash 'set trash=~/Mail/trash' # If the 'tag-pattern' function exists, bind a key to it. ifdef tag-pattern 'bind index <F6> tag-pattern' # If the 'imap-fetch-mail' command exists, read my IMAP config. ifdef imap-fetch-mail 'source ~/.mutt/imap.rc' # If the compile-time symbol 'sidebar' does not exist, then # stop reading the current config file. ifndef sidebar finish # vim: syntax=muttrc